 Weleda’s Balancing Shampoo cleans my hair really well, I don’t feel any residue left behind after the wash and my hair feels softer and manageable.
 I even did the test and used this shampoo without my normal conditioner and wow, I was really impressed.
 I managed to comb through my hair alright, and there were only a few knots in my hair which were easy to detangle.

-When it comes to dryness on my scalp, the shampoo is definitely doing something although it doesn’t totally get rid of it but I think with a regular use I can potentially stop my scalp from getting worse.
+When it comes to dryness on my scalp, the shampoo is definitely doing something although it doesn’t totally get rid of it but I think with regular use I can potentially stop my scalp from getting worse.

 I am not sure whether this shampoo is doing anything for my oily hair though and I don’t think it contributes towards my hair feeling fresher for longer.
 I think my hair gets greasy as it would normally do or maybe even gets greasy slightly earlier when using this shampoo.